pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 So 'hwe-16.04' is considered older than 'hwe-16.04-edge'.

-See [Rolling LTS Enablement Stack](https://wiki.ubuntu.com/Kernel/RollingLTSEnablementStack#hwe-16.04-edge) (Ubuntu wiki) for more information.
+See [Rolling LTS Enablement Stack](https://wiki.ubuntu.com/Kernel/RollingLTSEnablementStack#hwe-16.04-edge) (Ubuntu wiki)`↗` for more information.

 <a href="#heading--low-latency-kernels"><h3 id="heading--low-latency-kernels">About low latency kernels</h3></a>

 The low-latency kernel is based on the GA kernel, but uses a more aggressive configuration to reduce latency.
 It is categorised as a soft real-time kernel.
-For more information, see [Criteria for real-time computing](https://en.wikipedia.org/wiki/Real-time_computing#Criteria_for_real-time_computing) (Wikipedia).
+For more information, see [Criteria for real-time computing](https://en.wikipedia.org/wiki/Real-time_computing#Criteria_for_real-time_computing) (Wikipedia)`↗`.

 MAAS denotes a low latency kernel in three ways: